OSHA’s 1910.144 Confined Space regulation covers confined spaces and permit-required confined spaces in general industry.

 - Defining Confined Spaces from our business partners RedVector

-Before you go, feel free to download our FREE ONLINE SAFETY TRAINING BUYER’S GUIDE CHECKLIST.
+Before you go, feel free to download our FREE GUIDE TO EFFECTIVE SAFETY TRAINING.